scottperham/hack-and-chat/_posts/2022-04-25-adaptive-card-custom-ui-components.md

 And here's how it's done...

-The process is really quite simple, you host an endpoint that essentially pretends to support a GET request for a static image but actually dynamically generates the image on each request - this bit is the easist part, we just change the `Content-Type` response header to some image mime type, in this case `image/png`:
+The process is really quite simple, you host an endpoint that essentially pretends to support a GET request for a static image but actually dynamically generates the image on each request - this bit is the easiest part, we just change the `Content-Type` response header to some image mime type, in this case `image/png`:

 ```cs
 [Route("/images/badge")]